 - 1.3.1 Whilst acknowledging the principles of previous reviews and the current market position, this pricing review continues to ensure that the financially disadvantaged and key target groups (young people, senior citizens and people with disabilities) continue to be offered discounted use of facilities without restrictions to access.
 This approach is consistent with the Leisure Pass and the Council's social inclusion objectives.
-For example, it is proposed that charges for the Leisure Pass family swim will increase by 4% this year the first increase in this charge for four years.
-The charge to schools utilising the facilities for swimming has been increased only minimally.
-In addition the Board will recall the recent decision to offer free access to Looked After Children in the Borough, a scheme that will be implemented by the time of this report. - 1.3.2 Finally, the Board will be reassured that, in pursuing these aims, consideration has been given to honouring any longstanding arrangements with specific hirers, such as dance schools and martial arts bookings, so that regular customers are rewarded for their loyalty.
+For example, it is proposed that charges for the Leisure Pass family swim will increase by only 20p for the entire family this year.
+The charge to schools utilising the facilities for swimming has been increased by only 5p.
+In addition the Board will recall the decision to offer free access to Looked After Children in the Borough, a scheme that was implemented last year. - 1.3.2 Finally, the Board will be reassured that, in pursuing these aims, consideration has been given to honouring any longstanding arrangements with specific hirers, such as dance schools and martial arts bookings, so that regular customers are rewarded for their loyalty.